Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 Somali Opposition Fighters Cordon Off Parts Of Tense Capital

-Fighters used mounds of earth to barricade roads, while armed men and vehicles mounted with machine guns were stationed in opposition strongholds.
+Fighters used mounds of earth to barricade roads, while armed men and vehicles mounted with machine guns were stationed in opposition strongholds after the fighting that left three dead.

 "Both the Somali security forces and the pro-opposition fighters have taken positions along some key roads," witness Abdullahi Mire told AFP.